interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/02_cpouta_vm_instance_creation_and_access.md

 Configuration used for a testing virtual machine:
 * For source image, our group ended up picking latest Ubuntu.
+* For production virtual machine, we selected the flavor `standard.xlarge` that was able to run the more demanding workloads in reasonable time.
+    * The benchmarked application peak RAM usage was 4500 KiB.
-* The selected flavor had least computing resources (such as RAM and VCPUS).
+    * The selected flavor for initial testing virtual machine had least computing resources (such as RAM and VCPUS).
+It struggled to run the more demanding workloads.
 * The only pre-existing network was kept allocated.
 * Network ports were kept as empty.
 * Default security group was kept allocated and the group for SSH access should be allocated into use.